dmlc/xgboost/guide/README.md

 What is Allreduce
 =====
-The main method provided by rabit are Allreduce and Broadcast.
-Allreduce performs reduction across different computation nodes, and returning the results to all the nodes.
-To understand the behavior of the function.
-Consider the following example in [basic.cc](basic.cc).
+The main methods provided by rabit are Allreduce and Broadcast.
+Allreduce performs reduction across different computation nodes, and returns the result to every node.
+To understand the behavior of the function, consider the following example in [basic.cc](basic.cc).
 ```c++
 #include <rabit.h>
 using namespace rabit;